Sri Lanka Multi-Client Programme

 Data will be acquired on a 2km x 8km line plan or 1km x 5km, and will be delivered with the full complement of measured tensor components.
 The primary objective of the survey is to determine the depth to basement, geological trends, and the potential for identification of target structures hosting hydrocarbons.

 This will result in over 100,000 line km’s of fully processed and interpreted FTG data, which will be integrated with additional datasets such as existing 2D seismic data.
-Acquisition is expected to start in the Q3 of 2020.
-We recommend pre-commitment to secure priority acquisition.

 Why undertake a FTG survey in Sri Lanka?

 The offshore basins currently lack detailed geological maps showing structures and sub-basins within the area.
 With the exception of seismic in some areas, no airborne or regional geophysical data related to oil and gas exploration is available.
 Furthermore, most of the seismic data has been acquired pre-2000, making efficient target delineation challenging.
 The shallow waters of the Mannar and Cauvery basins make high resolution Air-FTG® the most suitable tool for early stage exploration.
 In the South basin, where there is no seismic coverage, the combination of high-resolution FTG over the transtion zone and gravity in deeper water will provide a unique imaging solution to drive exploration.